IRTF-HRPC/drafts/draft-feminism.md

 ### 2.1.
 Safety

 For the last years, there has been criticism of the way in which digital security accompaniments, advice and training are developed for people who are not directly involved in the development of information technology.
-It is worth mentioning that digital security, unlike cybersecurity, is more geared towards internet users [A. Comninos].
+It is worth mentioning that digital security, unlike cybersecurity, is more geared towards internet users {{Comninos}}.
 Some of these criticisms refer to the fact that the approach to digital security is centred on tools and not on usage practices, and "attacks", "adversaries" or "enemies" in a generic way, without recognising the specific contexts in which different information protection needs are generated.